Northeast Exceptional Local Educator Award

 SUBMISSION INFORMATION AND DUE DATE

-Endorsed nominations must be submitted to NEED Executive Director, Ali Mitchell ([email protected]) by the LGU’s NEED representative over email under the subject line “2024 NEED ELEA Nomination” by 11:59 PM ET on May 1, 2024.
+Endorsed nominations must be submitted to NEED Executive Director, Ali Mitchell ([email protected]) by the LGU’s NEED representative over email under the subject line “2025 NEED ELEA Nomination” by 11:59 PM ET on May 1, 2025.
 Only PDF electronic submissions will be accepted.
 Nomination packages that exceed the word limit or do not meet the definition of an Extension program as defined above will not be reviewed.

 Questions may be directed to [email protected].
 Nominators will receive a “confirmed receipt” email within one week of submission.
-If confirmation is not received, the submission should be resent.
+If confirmation is not received, the submission should be resent